IcodeG00D/IcodeG00D/README.md

 ## I'm Kushagra Pathak

-A passionate and curious **Developer** with a strong foundation in computer science, cloud technologies, and data-driven innovation.
-I thrive on solving real-world problems through clean code,integrating techs ,analytical thinking,Building logics, and continuous learning.
+Motivated IT professional with a solid background in computer science, software development, cloud technologies, and data analysis and Machine Learning.
+Comfortable working with **Python, SQL, AWS, Docker, and Power BI to build applications, analyze data**, and create useful solutions.
+Able to learn new technologies quickly, work well with teams, and solve problems to help projects succeed.

 ---

 ## 👨‍💻 About Me

 - 🎓 Computer Science Graduate
 - 🌐 Tech enthusiast with a knack for innovation and experimentation
 - 🌟 Lifelong learner focused on mastering cutting-edge tools and technologies
 - 📊 Passionate about **data analysis**, **automation**, and **AI-powered solutions**